inchworks/quizinch/docs/install-2-commands.md

 1. Restart the service.

 For new features, check Docker Hub for an `inchworks/quizinch` image tagged `1.0`, `1.1`, `2.0` etc, and edit `docker-compose.yml` to match.
 A different major version number for QuizInch indicates that configuration changes will be needed.

-## Database
-If you wish to delete all quiz content and start again, stop the server, delete `/srv/quizinch/mysql` and `/srv/quizinch/media`, and restart the server.